tejasurya/tejasurya/README.md

 ### Hi there 👋 I'm Teja Surya
-I'm a Data Analyst.
+I'm a Data Science enthusiast.
 I like to learn new tech and business around it.

 - 🌱 I’m currently learning Deep Learning.
 - 👯 I’m looking to collaborate on ML,DL and opensource projects.